IBM/aspera-cli/README.md

 Many applications are available, including on internet, to generate key pairs.
 For example: <https://cryptotools.net/rsagen>

+> [!NOTE]
-> **Note:** Be careful that private keys are sensitive information, and shall be kept secret (like a password), so using online tools is risky.
+> Be careful that private keys are sensitive information, and shall be kept secret (like a password), so using online tools is risky.

 ### Web service